twright3188/Videom-audio-text-chat-Flutter-app/README.md

-# Videom-audio-text-chat-Flutter-app
+# Global Chat

-The video, audio, text chat in real time
+A Video, audio, text chat Flutter project.

+## Getting Started

+This project is a starting point for a Flutter application.

+It is available android& iOS, web, widows,...